Modern Energy Production and Sustainable Use, MS

 Where do sustainable engineering and renewable energy production meet?
 How can you apply your technical engineering skills to creating solutions for complex energy systems?
 Learn to demonstrate practical, proven capabilities and interdisciplinary thinking by mastering skills related to creation, storage and use of renewable energy.

-This program may be eligible for an Optional Practical Training extension for up to 36 months.
-This OPT work authorization term may help international students gain skills and experience in the U.S. Those interested in an OPT extension should review ASU degrees that qualify for the STEM-OPT extension at ASU's International Students and Scholars Center website.
+This program may be eligible for an Optional Practical Training extension for up to 24 months.
+This OPT work authorization period may help international students gain skills and experience in the U.S. Those interested in an OPT extension should review ASU degrees that qualify for the STEM-OPT extension at ASU's International Students and Scholars Center website.

-The OPT extension only applies to students on an F-1 visa and does not apply to students completing the degree through ASU Online.
+The OPT extension only applies to students on an F-1 visa and does not apply to students completing a degree through ASU Online.

-This program allows students to obtain both a bachelor's and master's degree in as little as five years.
-It is offered as an accelerated bachelor's plus master's degree with:
+This program is offered as an accelerated bachelor's plus master's degree with:

-Acceptance to the graduate program requires a separate application.
-Students typically receive approval to pursue the accelerated master’s during the junior year of their bachelor's degree program.
+Students typically receive approval to pursue the accelerated master's during the junior year of their bachelor's degree program.
 Interested students can learn about eligibility requirements and how to apply.

 30 credit hours and a portfolio

-Students choose four courses:
+Students choose two courses:

 ALT 535 Applied Photovoltaics (3)